-- Basketball England is committed to ensuring that all children who take part in Basketball England activities are able to have fun and participate in an environment that keeps them safefrom harm. - The child's welfare is paramount. - The voice the child should be heard at all levels of the game. - All young people, regardless of any protected characteristic including their age, gender, ability, any disability they may have, culture, racial origin, religious belief and sexual identity have the right to protection from abuse. - A child is recognised as being under the age of 18 years (Children's Act 1989 definition).

-- An adult has a moral and statutory duty for the care, custody and control of any person under theage of 18 under their supervision. - All incidents of poor practice or suspicions of poor practice and allegations of neglect or abuse will be taken seriously and responded to swiftly and appropriately.

-Young people have a right to expect appropriate support in accordance with their personal and social development with regard to their involvement in the game of basketball

-- It is the responsibility of the child protection experts and agencies to determine whether or not abuse has taken place but it is everyone's responsibility to report any concerns. - Confidentiality will be maintained appropriately at all times and the child's safety and welfare must be the overriding consideration when making decisions on whether or not to share information about them. - All safeguarding concerns reported will be conducted fairly and in accordance with principles of natural justice.
-Investigations and outcomes will be fair and proportionate.

-Working in partnership with children, their parents and other agencies is essential for safeguarding.
+- Basketball England is committed to ensuring that all children who take part in Basketball England activities can have fun and participate in an environment that keeps them safe from harm. - The child's welfare is paramount. - The voice of the child should be heard at all levels of the game. - All young people, regardless of any protected characteristic including their age, gender, ability, any disability they may have, culture, racial origin, religious belief and sexual identity have the right to protection from abuse. - A child is recognised as being under the age of 18 years (Children's Act 1989 definition). - An adult has a moral and statutory duty for the care, custody and control of any person under the age of 18 under their supervision. - All incidents of poor practice or suspicions of poor practice and allegations of neglect or abuse will be taken seriously and responded to swiftly and appropriately. - Young people have a right to expect appropriate support in accordance with their personal and social development regarding their involvement in basketball. - It is the child protection experts and agencies' responsibility to determine if abuse has occurred, but it is everyone's responsibility to report any concerns. - Confidentiality will be maintained appropriately at all times and the child's safety and welfare must be the overriding consideration when making decisions on whether or not to share information about them. - All safeguarding concerns reported will be conducted fairly and in accordance with principles of natural justice.
+Investigations and outcomes will be fair and proportionate. - Working in partnership with children, their parents and other agencies is essential for safeguarding.
 Basketball England recognises the statutory responsibilities of the appropriate bodies such as Children's Social Care services, the Police, the Local Authority Designated Officers (LADO) and the Safeguarding Partners (SP) to ensure the welfare of children.

-All those involved in the management of young participants in basketball have a duty to ensure they are:

-- Allowed access to the game in a way that is appropriate for their age and ability. - Coached and trained by appropriately qualified people. - Not required to play in so many games, or to attend training sessions, as to become a threat totheir well-being. - Not subjected to verbal or racial abuse from any source, especially from the bench and spectator gallery, including references to height, weight etc. - Not subjected to bullying, threats or undue pressure from any source. - Encouraged to achieve their full potential at all levels. - Instructed on how to behave, both on and off the court. - Afforded respect and value in a playing and training situation and any other basketballenvironment.
+Any person in charge of children and young people involved in a sports club or activity has a duty of care and should take all reasonable care for their safety.
+The duty when involved in a sports club is reasonably straightforward, it is comparable to the duty of a teacher in charge of a class of children of the same age.